How does car insurance work in Alberta?

 - Disability income benefits : 80% of gross weekly wages to up maximum of $400/week for up to 104 weeks.

-Alberta drivers can add additional coverage to their policy.
+You can add more optional coverage to your car insurance policy in Alberta.
 Options include :

-- Comprehensive coverage : Protection against all insured damage caused to your vehicle.
+- Comprehensive insurance : Protection against all insured damage caused to your vehicle.

-- Collision or Upset : Protection from damage caused by a collision by another car or object.
+- Collision insurance : Protection from damage caused by a collision by another car or object.

 - Specified perils : Protect your vehicle from specific risks such as flood, fire, hail, or theft.